Saakshi17/DL_RAG_project/README.md

  python app.py
  streamlit run app.py
  The streamlit app runs on the local device and we can prompt the LLMs and check the outputs in both the models.

+ The execution of the code requires the OpenAI key for generating embeddings.
+I have not mentioned it in code here.